Daily readings

 Saturday, February 14, 2026

 Saints Cyril, Monk and Methodius, Bishop.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Cyril, Monk and Methodius, Bishop